ExCellGen: Fast, Controllable, Photorealistic 3D Scene Generation from a Single Real-World Exemplar: Related Works

-Many exemplar-based methods rely on patch-based synthesis or optimization~\cite{survey-patch, geotransfer-patch}.
-A seminal work in this direction is the \emph{PatchMatch} algorithm~\cite{patchmatch}.
+\paragraph{Controllable 3D scene generation} Recent advances in 2D generative models~\cite{ldm} and the emergence of large-scale 3D datasets~\cite{objaverse} have significantly accelerated progress in 3D scene generation.
+A line of works leverages 2D diffusion priors via Score Distillation Sampling~\cite{dreamfusion, magic3d}, enabling text-driven generation with controllability through bounding boxes~\cite{po-compositional} or automatically learned layouts~\cite{layout-learning}.
+Additional guidance can come from coarse shape inputs~\cite{coin3d}, sketches~\cite{sketchdream, control3d}, or exemplar-based fine-tuning~\cite{themestation}.
+While there have been notable gains in efficiency~\cite{latte3d}, fidelity~\cite{sdi}, and the use of multiview priors~\cite{mvdream}, these methods remain computationally intensive and largely limited to simple, object-centric scenes.
+In contrast, recent feedforward approaches conditioned on input images~\cite{trellis, splatter-image} offer faster inference, yet often rely on spherical viewpoint assumptions~\cite{luciddreamer, wonderworld}, produce unrealistic object-level assets~\cite{trellis}, or lack true geometric consistency~\cite{bolt3d}.
+Alternative methods condition generation on scene layouts~\cite{blockfusion, scenefactor}, providing greater structural control.
+However, they typically require domain-specific datasets and extensive supervision, limiting their applicability to constrained environments such as urban landscapes~\cite{citygen, citydreamer} or indoor scenes~\cite{controlroom3d, cc3d}.

+\paragraph{Exemplar-based methods} Exemplar-based methods have a rich history in Computer Graphics, with applications including texture synthesis~\cite{texture-efros,image-quilting}, image analogies~\cite{image-analogies}, and part-based shape modeling~\cite{example-modeling}.
+Many of these approaches are grounded in patch-based synthesis or optimization techniques~\cite{geotransfer-patch,survey-patch}.
 Patch-based synthesis algorithms alternate repetitively between two stages: (a) an exact or approximate matching algorithm pairs a patch of the target representation to a patch in the exemplar, (b) patches from the exemplar are aggregated to produce a new target representation.
-This process is repeated multiple times, usually until convergence is reached.
-Initially introduced in 2D, this technique was recently repurposed as a 3D ``generative model'' for natural scenes~\cite{sin3dgen}.
-This work uses a hierarchical coarse-to-fine approach to synthesize a radiance volume.
-However, relying on patch-based statistics in a unidirectional way (i.e., top-down~\cite{singrav}) fails to reproduce highly semantic or structural information.
-Moreover, it operates densely over the radiance volume.
-In our work, we instead introduce a patch-based \emph{consistency} step as the final stage of generation only.
-To do so, we propose a \emph{sparse} 3D formulation directly applicable to our sparse voxelized representation.
+A key contribution in this space is the \emph{PatchMatch} algorithm~\cite{patchmatch}, which introduced a fast, randomized method to amortize the patch-matching process.
+Sin3DGen~\cite{sin3dgen} adapted this strategy to 3D scene generation, using a hierarchical coarse-to-fine approach to synthesize radiance volumes.
+However, because it relies on patch-based statistics in a purely top-down manner~\cite{singrav}, it struggles to capture high-level semantics and structural coherence.
+Furthermore, it operates densely over the full radiance field, resulting in long generation times (1\textasciitilde 3 minutes).
+Recently, 3D Gaussian Splat brushes~\cite{gaussian-brushes} were introduced, enabling interactive brush-based painting from real-world scenes.
+However, the method remains limited to curve- or stroke-based control, constraining both interaction and generated outputs to a 2.5D appearance.